cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 | ProbeMuon_Eta |
 | ProbeMuon_Phi|

-We'll start by calculating the efficiency as a function of p<sub>T</sub>.
+We'll start by calculating the efficiency as a function of pT.
 It is useful to have an idea of the distribution of the quantity we want to study.
 In order to do this, we’ll repeat the steps previously used to plot the invariant mass, but now for the `ProbeMuon_Pt` variable.

 ```cpp
 root [] UPSILON_DATA->Draw("ProbeMuon_Pt")